MyNameIsTrez/pixel-sorter/README.md

 > Uniform color space: a color space in which equivalent numerical differences represent equivalent visual differences, regardless of location within the color space.

 So in order to judge whether swapping two pixels puts them closer to more similar colors, my C++ implementation uses an optimized 2D kernel scan across the neighboring pixels in a radius.
-It is split into a horizontal and vertical pass, and the loops have been unrolled to make the compiler, which make the compiler able to autovectorize the loops.
+It is split into a horizontal and vertical pass, and the loops have been unrolled, which make the compiler able to autovectorize the loops.

 `lab2rgb.py` is used at the end of the program to convert the sorted CIELAB pixels back to RGB pixels.
 This is a completely lossless process.